layoutBox/FlexLayout/README.md

 PinLayout can layout anything, but in situations where you need to layouts many views without requiring the finest control, FlexLayout is best fitted.

 A view layouted using PinLayout can be embedded inside a FlexLayout's flexbox container and reversely PinLayout can layout a FlexLayout view.
+You choose the best layout framework for your situation.

 <br>